bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+        Semantic HTML gives meaningful organization to a garble of text

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+    - block takes up all of the space available to it with some white space around it -inline only takes the amount of space it needs without pushing stuff around

 3. What are the 4 areas of the box model?
+    - content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+    - the cross axis

 5. Explain why git is valuable to a team of developers.
+    - it allows developers to simultaneously pull their own versions of master files and make their own changes without impacting    the master copy

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.